fwilleke80/com_audioarchive/README.md

 - Configurable protected downloads of original files
 - Optional restriction of detail-page downloads to selected Joomla access levels
 - Aggregate play and download counters
-- Clickable category and tag links
+- Clickable tag links, with category names available as archive metadata and breadcrumb context
 - Tag descriptions exposed through standard browser hover tooltips
 - Native frontend clip editing for authorised users when Joomla frontend editing is enabled
-- Joomla publication-date, category, language, and access-level enforcement
+- Joomla publication-date, category, and access-level enforcement
 - English and German site interfaces

 The component keeps original audio files and generated analysis files in managed storage and never exposes their filesystem paths.
 Browser playback support depends on the container and codec supported by the visitor's browser; authorised original files remain downloadable when downloads are enabled for that visitor.